 It allows you to access the data with real-time updates without visiting the blog posts or websites.
 Instead, you use a feed reading software or link the Feed to a website (where you wish to see your Feed).

-It has a standard format, which means that every RSS feed has a design to look the same for consistency.
+It has a standard format, meaning every RSS feed has a design to look the same for consistency.
 RSS files are simple text files with essential information related to updates, including Title, Body, Author, or Media Files

 Example: RecurPost’s blog RSS feed link looks like “http://www.recurpost.com/blog/feed.”